bmolnar91/workbook/module_web_with_python.md

 #### What is the difference between synchronous and asynchronous execution?

-When you execute something synchronously, you wait for it to finish before moving on to another task.
+When you execute something synchronously, you **wait** for it to finish before moving on to another task.

-When you execute something asynchronously, you can move on to another task, and get the results when ready.
+When you execute something asynchronously, you can move on to another task, and** get the results when ready**.

 ## Programming languages